Anti-spam requirements

 This section covers changes introduced by Google and Yahoo in February 2024; see https://aws.amazon.com/blogs/messaging-and-targeting/an-overview-of-bulk-sender-changes-at-yahoo-gmail/ for more details.
 To answer most common questions regarding these regulations, see Gmail’s FAQ and Yahoo’s FAQ.

 To improve email delivery, we recommend that you always set up SPF, DKIM, and DMARC for your domains.
-Messages that aren’t authenticated with these methods might be marked as spam or rejected.
+Messages that are not authenticated with these methods might be marked as spam or rejected.

 For further information, see the following video: